top of page

 For example, a start-up might begin by using AI-powered chatbots to handle customer inquiries.
 Once comfortable, they can add AI for sales forecasting or social media management.

-Benefits of starting small:
+Benefits of Starting Small

-• Lower upfront costs and risks
+• Lower Costs: This approach reduces upfront costs and risks.

-• Flexibility to switch tools if needed
+• Flexibility: You have the flexibility to switch tools if needed.

 This step-by-step approach builds confidence and ensures AI adoption fits your business pace.